-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish a compensation committee of the board of directors.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we established a compensation committee of the board of directors.
 The members of our compensation committee will be Katharina Borchert, Karen Francis, Colleen McCreary and Anne-Marie Slaughter.
 Ms. McCreary will serve as chair of the compensation committee.
-We will adopt a compensation committee charter, which will detail the purpose and responsibility of the compensation committee, including:
+We have adopted a compensation committee charter, which details the purpose and responsibility of the compensation committee, including: